MrSlugworth/MrSlugworth.github.io/_posts/2015-07-04-Perturbed-Eigenvalues.md

 ---
-layout: Some Notes About Matrix Perturbation
+layout: post
-title: First Post
+title: Some Notes About Matrix Perturbation
 ---

 In this post we list some facts about the behavior of the eigenvalues of matrices when those matrices are perturbed.